jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) does not relate to trade competition or the effects of trade competition.
 (2) The local authority shall send copies of all submissions on the plan or change to the person who made the request.
 (3) The person who made the request has the right to appear before the local authority under clause 8B.
+(4) After considering a plan or change, undertaking a further evaluation of the plan or change in accordance with section 32AA, and having particular regard to that evaluation, the local authority—
-(4) After considering a plan or change, the local authority may decline, approve, or approve with modifications, the plan or change, and shall give reasons for its decision.
+  (a) may decline, approve, or approve with modifications the plan or change; and (b) must give reasons for its decision.
 (5) In addition to those persons covered by clause 11, the local authority shall serve a copy of its decision on the person who made the request under clause 21.
 (6) The person who made the request, and any person who made submissions on the plan or change, may appeal the decision of the local authority to the Environment Court.
 (7) Where a plan or change has been appealed to the Environment Court, clauses 14 and 15 shall apply, with all necessary modifications.